-Chapter 7. or drugs128 Explains when and how to send a bill to us when you want to ask us to pay you back for your covered services or drugs.
+Chapter 7.
+Asking us to pay our share of a bill you have received for covered medical services or drugs Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 Chapter 8.
-Your rights and responsibilities Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities136 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.
 Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)149 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
-Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)150 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan. • Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
 Chapter 10.
-Ending your membership in the plan199 Explains when and how you can end your membership in the plan.
+Ending your membership in the plan200 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
 Chapter 11.
 Legal notices Includes notices about governing law and about nondiscrimination.
 Chapter 12.
-Definitions of important words215 Explains key terms used in this booklet.
-Exhibit A. State Agency Contact Information Lists the names, addresses, phone numbers, and other contact information for a variety of helpful resources in your state.
+Definitions of important words216 Explains key terms used in this booklet.
+Exhibit A. State Agency Contact Information227 Lists the names, addresses, phone numbers, and other contact information for a variety of helpful resources in your state.